Top JavaScript libraries for converting HTML to PDF

 function that will get the element you want to download as a PDF from your HTML files.
 Then, call html2pdf

 with that element to download it directly on your users’ client.
-Next, call this function in a download button:
+Next, call the following function in a download button:

 <!DOCTYPE html> <html> <head> <meta charset="utf-8" /> <meta http-equiv="X-UA-Compatible" content="IE=edge" /> <title>HTML-to-PDF Example</title> <meta name="viewport" content="width=device-width, initial-scale=1" /> <!-- html2pdf CDN link --> <script src="https://cdnjs.cloudflare.com/ajax/libs/html2pdf.js/0.10.1/html2pdf.bundle.min.js" integrity="sha512-GsLlZN/3F2ErC5ifS5QtgpiJtWd43JWSuIgh7mbzZ8zBps+dvLusV+eNQATqgA/HdeKFVgA5v3S/cIrLF7QnIg==" crossorigin="anonymous" referrerpolicy="no-referrer" ></script> </head> <body> <button id="download-button">Download as PDF</button> <div id="invoice"> <h1>Our Invoice</h1> </div> <script> const button = document.getElementById('download-button'); function generatePDF() { // Choose the element that your content will be rendered to. const element = document.getElementById('invoice'); // Choose the element and save the PDF for your user. html2pdf().from(element).save(); } button.addEventListener('click', generatePDF); </script> </body> </html>